openmeteo/pthelma/doc/timeseries.rst

    Same as adatetime.isoformat, but without seconds.

-.. function:: strip_trailing_zeros(s)

-    If s is a string holding a number, return it after deleting extra unneeded zeros following the decimal point, and possibly the decimal point itself.

 .. function:: read_timeseries_tail_from_db(db, id)

     Reads the last record of a time series with id from the database.